Mr A Nanson

-PE offers students the opportunity to develop their knowledge and skills in a range of sporting roles.
-They will explore contemporary issues in modern sport and recreation as well as examining the effects of exercise and the relationships between training and performance.
+Students will explore contemporary issues in modern sport and recreation as well as examining the effects of exercise and the relationships between training and performance.
 Students will enhance their understanding of how elite performers prepare for sports competition as well as finding ways to improve their own performance in selected roles through their greater understanding of the subject.
-This specification gives students the opportunity to experience and develop an interest in a variety of roles in sport including performer and coach.

 |How will you be assessed?